IngoKl/PyXMLConc/README.md

 PyXMLConc is a very simple concordancer.
 It is supposed to be used in exploratory analysis of XML-annotated corpora.
 Its primary feature lies in the automatic detection of XML tags and attributes.
 The search/concordancing function supports regular expressions.

 ## Usage
 After cloning the repository, simply run `python pyxmlconc/pyxmlconc.py`.
+Alternatively, you can install PyXMLConc by running `pip install .`.
+This will make `PyXMLConc` available as a shell command.

 The concordancer supports two working modes.
 The default mode (**Tokenizer**) tokenizes the text and builds the concordances from the individual tokens.
 The second mode, **re.findall**, uses regular expressions to search the text without previous tokenization.
 While this mode is somewhat more flexible, the user has to account for potential overlaps resulting in 'missing' concordances.